RV Air Conditioner Basics: Your Top Questions Answered

 Photo by Camping World

-Most AC units have a built-in thermostat or are wired to a wall-mounted thermostat in your RV.
-Aftermarket residential thermostats rarely work with RV air conditioners, and while upgrade kits are available, they must be from the AC’s manufacturer and be designed specifically for your unit.
+Most A/C units have a built-in thermostat or are wired to a wall-mounted thermostat in your RV.
+Aftermarket residential thermostats rarely work with RV air conditioners, and while upgrade kits are available, they must be from the manufacturer and be designed specifically for your RV air conditioner.

 These kits will likely require the installation of additional components that allow them to communicate properly with your AC.
-If your thermostat needs to be replaced, your best bet is to consult the owner’s manual and wiring diagrams for your model and contact your local Camping World Service Center.
+If your thermostat needs to be replaced, your best bet is to consult the owner’s manual and wiring diagrams for your model and contact your local service center.

 Does RV Height Include the Air Conditioner?